 You may also want to check out these topics given below!

-- This was further applied by Einstein in this theory of relativity.
+- This was further applied by Einstein in his theory of relativity.

-- This empirical constant is exclusively applied to study gravitational effects at various disciplines.
+- This empirical constant is exclusively applied to study gravitational effects in various disciplines.

 What is the gravitational constant?